 As a starting point, check your vendor’s data processing agreement and for relevant accreditation such as ISO27001.
 Also check for the use of encryption when sending data to and from their service, as this will ensure your customer records aren’t at risk of compromise in transit.

-Using API-based services like MORE allows you to integrate the solution with your system or database easily.
+Using an email verification API like MORE allows you to integrate the solution with your system or database easily.
 Our API allows data to be analysed right from the database and return accurate data to help you clean your mail list.
 To help you filter bad actors in email verification services quickly, we’ve compiled a list of things you need to watch.
 They include:

 - A simple, flexible and easy-to-use API